Edwards County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days, your driver's license will automatically be suspended, and you will lose the opportunity to challenge the suspension administratively.
-This makes it absolutely vital to act quickly.
+• What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days, your driver's license will be automatically suspended, and you will lose the opportunity to challenge the suspension administratively.

 Automatic License Suspension